FIRST PAGE

 The Indian gods became miserable and dejected once again.
 They crawled on to god Vishnu, who saw through their minds and said,

 "Listen to what I have to say.
 I, who once laid down the rules of great kingly conduct, have to admit: The virtuous guys cannot be destroyed by our magic now.
-What I must do is to thwart their uprightness; and then I can kill them by devious magic.
+What I must do is to thwart their uprightness.
+Then I can kill them by devious magic.
 Next I shall destroy the three cities." (p 816-9)

 On hearing this, the robot king Arihat, which looked exactly like Vishnu, recited the main tenets in the deceptive philosophy god Vishnu had thought up for that case, after Shiva had furnished the golden clues on how to go forwards in the crooked way of deceit to outsmart brave and good ones and benefit Hindu gods.